 The focus is on providing safe, effective, and patient-centered care.

-Patients from West Delhi, Punjabi Bagh, Rajouri Garden, Janakpuri, Pitampura, Paschim Vihar, and Dwarka often visit MASSH Super Speciality Hospital for advanced kidney stone treatment.
+Patients from West Delhi, Punjabi Bagh, Rajouri Garden, Janakpuri, Pitampura, Paschim Vihar, Dwarka, and Noida often visit MASSH Super Speciality Hospital for advanced kidney stone treatment.
 The hospital provides comprehensive urology care with modern diagnostic facilities and minimally invasive surgical procedures.

 This information is intended for educational purposes and should not replace professional medical advice.
 Patients should consult a qualified healthcare provider for diagnosis and treatment.